KDHE looks for contact tracers, stops daily website updates

 TOPEKA, Kan.
-(KSNT) — The Kansas Department of Health and Environment (KDHE) is looking for volunteers to assist with contact tracing.
+(KSNW) – The Kansas Department of Health and Environment (KDHE) is looking for volunteers to assist with contact tracing.

 When a person tests positive for the coronavirus, everyone they have come in contact with must be notified and also potentially tested.
 The contact tracing volunteers would help find and contact these people.